SLACKWARE DESKTOP GUIDE

 # slackpkg install cde

 Our CDE SlackBuild is not ideal.
 There are a few nagging issues with CDE itself; For some inexplicable reason rpc.cmsd simply refuses to start during boot.
 This is not a Slackware specific issue, as I have seen the exact same CDE problem in other operating systems.
 And there are other problems besides.
 Hopefully the CDE devs will manage to fix some of this in the future, but for now there isn't much we can do about it.
-Another serious shortcoming is that we don't use a proper version, but just build it straight from Github.
-What we should do in his case is join the CDE mailing list/forum, and pester the developers about good release engineering, and see if we can help them out in any way.
+Another serious shortcoming is that we don't use a proper version, but just build it straight from GitHub.
+What we should do in this case is join the CDE mailing list/forum, and pester the developers about good release engineering, and see if we can help them out in any way.
 Personally I don't have the time and energy for that, but feel free to take this demo SlackBuild and see if you can make a proper SlackBuilds.org submission (go ahead and change the license/author too if you want, you have my permission).
 In any event, I do hope that it was educational to go through this process, we even learned a thing or two about the Slackware init system!

 PS: Getting a 30 year old desktop to work in the modern world is quite a challenge!
 It is possible to go in the other direction though; Making a modern desktop look like CDE.
 That is what the NsCDE developers have done.
 NsCDE (Not so Common Desktop Environment) is basically FVWM on steroids, and it's quite mind blowing to see what these people have managed to do with it!